Ashamaly/chat-app/README.md

 ## Purpose

 The purpose of ChaTrade is to connect registered users to one another via chat rooms so they can practice speaking different languages with each other.
 The idea being that if person A is a native English speaker and wants to practice his Japanese, person B who is a native Japanese can practice their english with them at the same time.
 The site isn't particularly well suited for teaching absolute beginners but rather for intermediates to practice what they've learned previously with native speakers of their desired language.

+There already exists a couple apps that have similar functionality to this one but they lack appropriate UI and UX making it more difficult than needed to get into the language experience.
+I believe that the faster you can get a user engaged and involved the better.

 ## Functionality

+This app allows users to create and manage their own accounts as well allow users to create different chat rooms different languages and combinations of said languages.
+Any user can create a room where they can list the languages they're trading or join an existing room with those desired languages.
+Users can also upload their own user profile picture to personalize their profile a little more to their liking.

 ## Sitemap